Chenguoz/Chenguoz.github.io/_pages/about.md

 ---

-I am currently a master student at Huazhong University of Science and Technology (HUST), pursuing research in computer vision and deep learning.
-My research interests include few-shot learning, 3D point cloud learning, vision-language models, and multimodal large language models.
+I am currently a master student at Huazhong University of Science and Technology (HUST), an enthusiastic Algorithm Engineer on a mission to revolutionize the realms of AI, computer vision, and deep learning.
+My journey in technology is fueled by an insatiable curiosity and a relentless drive to explore the uncharted territories of innovation.
+My research interests include **few-shot learning**, **3D point cloud learning**, **vision-language models**, and **multimodal large language models**.